sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

    * Brute Force - Given access to encrypted vault keys, an attacker may attempt to brute force *Master Password* and derive  *Key Encryption Key* in an attempt to reveal vault keys.
 Protection against this assumes a strong *Master Password* was chosen but further mitigates by ensuring a strong key derivation algorithm is used and implemented properly.
 A good implementation ensure use of good salt, seed and sufficient amount of iterations which in turn ensures the function takes a significant amount of time to derive the key.

-* Reveal Key Encryption Key - The software must take extra precautions to protect the KEK when it is revealed.
+* Reveal Key Encryption Key - An attacker is able to reveal the *Key Encryption Key* in clear text form.
+The Key Encryption Key must never be stored at rest in clear text form.

+  * Sanitize Memory - Ensure that once the *Master Secret* is no longer needed by application, the memory space where it is located is promptly scrubbed.
+This must happen before said memory space is deallocated if applicable.

 #### Alignment of Security Requirements